revolunet/github-org-year/spec.md

 GitHub workflows:

-- generate-data.yml // run the script, use current org as default
+- generate-data.yml // run the script weekly (Monday 6am UTC) or manually, use current org as default
-- deploy-github-pages.yml // buid and publish the app on github-pages
+- deploy-github-pages.yml // build and publish the app on github-pages on every push to main